raiden-network/raiden/docs/overview_and_guide.rst

 Select the desired Ethereum account when prompted, and type in the account's password.

-See the :doc:`API walkthrough <api_walkthrough>` for further instructions on how to interact with Raiden.
+Now that Raiden is up and running, head over to the :doc:`API walkthrough <api_walkthrough>` for further instructions on how to interact with Raiden.
+There's also a :doc:`Web UI tutorial <webui_tutorial>` available for people who prefer a graphical approach.